Installation

 Install

-Download and execute the ./HAVOC CLI with the -d option to deploy a new campaign to your AWS account:
+Download and execute the ./HAVOC CLI with the --deployment option to deploy a new campaign to your AWS account:

 git clone https://github.com/havocsh/havoc.git